Welcome to Our Blog on the Camino Portuguese

-We left the hostel around 7:30 this morning after a nice breakfast of coffee, bread, jam, yogourt, and orange juice.
-Like all the Portuguese people we've met do far, the man who ran the hostel was very friendly and helpful, and also had advice about the coming walk.
-He was clearly a proud member of the Knights Templar, and shared some interesting stories about the upcoming town of Tomar.
+We left the hostel around 7:30 this morning after a nice breakfast of coffee, bread, jam, yogurt, and orange juice.
+Like all the Portuguese people we've met so far, the man who ran the hostel was very friendly and helpful and also had advice about the coming walk.
+He was clearly a proud member of the Knights Templar and shared some interesting stories about the upcoming town of Tomar.

 When we emerged from the hostel we found the tiled market and central town square shrouded in mist.
 We made our way through the cobblestone streets of town, across the train tracks, and into the waterfront park.
 This is clearly a commuter town for Lisbon, and there were lots of cars, buses, and trains heading into the city.
 The tree-covered park looked magical in the fog, as did the train platform with all the people.